 Even the most weather-resistant patio furniture materials last longer when it’s protected.
 If you aren’t planning on storing furniture, purchase heavy-duty covers from the manufacture so they fit well.

 Do pay attention to warranty information, particularly information pertaining to the furniture’s structural integrity.
 While paint and coatings are relatively easy to replace, your furniture’s structure should come with respectable warranty protection so you can rest easy – physically, mentally and financially.

 Comfortable, high-quality patio furniture is the foundation for years of outdoor memory making with family and friends.
-Interested in designing an outdoor living space that suits your interests and lifestyles – and optimizes your outdoor space?
-Contact me here at Kristina Wolf Design.
-A single consultation will have you set for the season.
+Designing an outdoor living space that suits your interests and lifestyles – optimizes your outdoor space.